Ear Pain, Scuba Diving

 The majority of cases of ear pain or ear squeeze force the diver to abort the dive before the eardrum ruptures.
 In these cases, symptoms often resolve shortly after the diver reaches the surface.
 If symptoms continue or the cause of the ear pain is not known, seek medical care.
 Disorientation, vomiting, and hearing loss are symptoms of a ruptured eardrum and require medical care.

-If a ruptured eardrum is present or suspected, the diver should be evaluated in a hospital's Emergency Department.
-Transport by car is acceptable.
+If a ruptured eardrum is present or suspected, the diver should be evaluated in a hospital's emergency department.
 No further dives should be undertaken until the diver is medically cleared.

 Exams and Tests